hund030/TeamsFx_Wiki_review/How-to-automate-cicd-pipelines.md

 ### Customize CI pipeline

-To customize the CI workflow, you can do the following:
+To customize the CI pipeline, you can do the following:
-1. Change the trigger - By default, the CI workflow is triggered when a new pull request is created against `dev` branch.
+1. Change the trigger - By default, the CI pipeline is triggered when a new pull request is created against `dev` branch.
 1. Add scripts to build the project - By default, the `Build the project` step is commented.
 1. Add scripts to run unit test - By default, the `Run unit test` step is commented.

 ### Customize CD pipeline

-To customize the CD workflow, you can do the following:
+To customize the CD pipeline, you can do the following:
-1. Change the trigger - By default, the CD workflow is triggered when new commits are pushed into `main` branch.
+1. Change the trigger - By default, the CD pipeline is triggered when new commits are pushed into `main` branch.
 1. Change the value of environment variable `TEAMSFX_ENV_NAME` - By default, the value is `dev`.
 1. Change the value of environment variable `TEAMSFX_CLI_VERSION` - By default, the value is `1.*`.
 1. Add scripts to build the project - By default, the `Build the project` step is commented.